eldargab/component-as-module/README.md

 This differs from the above examples in that all loaded components are preserved between calls, so, for example, requiring `component-min` second time is fast and you get the same instance.

-## Why

-I believe there should be only one package convention for the web.
-No matter what side it is.
-Component is a good one.
-This project should help to use it for both node and browser.

 ## Installation